54th Battalion (Australia): World War I

 The 54th Battalion was originally raised on 16 February 1916 during a reorganisation and expansion of the First Australian Imperial Force (AIF) that took place in Egypt following the Gallipoli campaign.
 This was achieved by transferring cadres of experienced personnel predominately from the 1st Division to the newly formed battalions and combining them with recently recruited personnel who had been dispatched as reinforcements from Australia.
 With an authorised strength of 1,023 men, the unit's first intake of personnel were drawn from men originating from New South Wales, many of whom had already served with the 2nd Battalion.
 Under the command of Lieutenant Colonel Walter Edmund Hutchinson Cass – a veteran of the Boer War who had commanded the 2nd Battalion at Gallipoli – the battalion became part of the 14th Brigade attached to the 5th Australian Division.

 After concentrating at Tel-el-Kebir, the battalion undertook a period of intense training culminating in a desert march to Moascar, before undertaking defensive duties along the Suez Canal.
 In mid-1916, the AIF's infantry divisions were sent to Europe to fight on the Western Front.
-After arriving at Marseilles in June 1916, the battalion was committed to the fighting the following month.
+After arriving at Marseille in June 1916, the battalion was committed to the fighting the following month.
 Amidst heavy fighting on the Somme, the 5th Division made the AIF's debut in Europe, launching a diversionary attack at Fromelles.
 The attack was disastrous for the Australians, and it was later described as "the worst 24 hours in Australia's entire history".
 Having gone in during the first wave of the assault, the 54th suffered heavily, losing 65 percent of its strength, equating to 20 officers and 518 other ranks.
 After the battle, the battalion regrouped at Bac-St-Maur before taking up defensive positions to the right of Bois Grenier.
 Reinforced, they remained at the front until September, rotating between the main defensive position and the village of Fleurbaix.
 Its final action in the area was a raid on the German trenches opposite their own.